microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 The `use` and `borrow` keywords can be added, and the `using` and `borrowing` keywords can be deprecated.
 Until `using` and `borrowing` are removed, they can be used in place of `use` and `borrow` for both the block and non-block statements.

-The block for the existing `using` and `borrowing` syntax nodes can be made optional.
-Either the block remains optional throughout all stages of the syntax tree, or the non-block form is transformed into the block form by automatically moving all statements below it into a new block.
+When a `use` or `borrow` statement is not followed by a block, it is converted into the block form by moving all remaining statements in the current scope into a new generated block.
-In the former case, all syntax tree consumers need to be aware of both forms, while in the latter case consumers would notice no change from the current syntax tree node.
+This means that the proposal does not require adding, changing, or removing any syntax tree nodes.

 ## Timeline